-(iii) For each tank station, identify the under-deck tonnage station under whose "zone of influence" the tanks station falls.
+(iii) Identify Associated Under-Deck Tonnage Stations For each tank station, identify the under-deck tonnage station under whose "zone of influence" the tanks station falls.
 In cases where the tank terminates precisely at the boundary between two zones of influence, chose the zone of influence that will yield the largest tank sectional area under step (iv) below.

-- (iv) Superimpose (project) the outline of each tank section onto the associated under-deck tonnage section at the under-deck tonnage station identified in step (iii) above.
-Then, for each tank station, calculate the tank sectional area by applying Simpson's first rule to the portion of the tank that is inboard of the line of the ordinary frames of the under-deck section. - (v) Perform a longitudinal integration of all tank sectional areas using the tank's "tonnage" length and the sectional areas calculated in step (iv) above.
+(iv) Superimpose Tank Sections on Under-Deck Sections Superimpose (project) the outline of each complete tank section (i.e., to the skin of the tank) onto the associated under-deck tonnage section at the under-deck tonnage station identified in step (iii) above.
+Then, for each tank station, calculate the tank sectional area by applying Simpson's first rule to the portion of the tank that is inboard of the line of the ordinary frames of the under-deck section.

+(v) Perform Longitudinal Integration Perform a longitudinal integration using the tank's "tonnage" length, and the sectional areas calculated in step (iv) above.
+The resulting tank volume is converted to tonnage using the procedures of §69.109.